map-bgp/browserbook/README.md

 # Browserbook

-Browserbook is a prototypical implementation of a peer-to-peer decentralised token exchange.
-(DEX) Browserbook was developed by Corey Bothwell, Ankan Gosh, and Saiteja Pottanigari at the University of Zurich in 2022.
+Browserbook is a prototypical implementation of a peer-to-peer decentralised token exchange (DEX).
+Browserbook was developed by Corey Bothwell, Ankan Gosh, and Saiteja Pottanigari at the University of Zurich in 2022.

 ## Using the Application